Frequently Asked Questions - Fundraising Preference Service

 No username and password is required to use the service.
 Each time you submit a request through the FPS, you will be asked to enter your personal information.
 Charities can then search their database and remove you from their direct marketing campaigns as requested.

 The service needs to capture core personal information in order to match you on the charity/ies database/s.
 Your personal information will be sent securely to the named charity and will only be used by them for the purposes of matching you against their database.
 For further information, please refer to our data privacy statement.

-If you are unable to locate the confirmation email or SMS with your reference code, please click here and navigate to "I've lost my reference code".
+If you are unable to locate the confirmation email or text message with your reference code, please click here and navigate to "I've lost my reference code".

 It may take up to 21 days to stop all communications from a charity.